Family Doctor Wait Times in Canada: A 2026 Province-by-Province Guide

 What Unattached Patients Can Do Today: Virtual Clinics

 While you wait on a registry — which may take months or years — you still need access to medical care.
-Provincial colleges (CPSA in Alberta, CPSO in Ontario, CPSBC in British Columbia, CPSS in Saskatchewan, and the equivalent regulators in every other province) have permitted virtual care since 2020 and continue to update standards.
-Most provincial insurance plans now cover virtual visits with a Canadian-licensed physician for residents of that province: Alberta covers virtual care through AHCIP, BC through MSP for established relationships, Quebec through RAMQ where eligible, and Ontario through OHIP for rostered patients (with private-pay options for the unattached).
+Virtual care has been permitted across Canada since 2020, with standards continuously updated.
+Your doctor reviews medication options, pharmacy steps, and follow-up needs during the appointment.
 Virtual clinics such as TelePlus Care offer routine assessment, medication renewals (excluding controlled drugs), referrals, sick notes, and chronic-disease follow-up — typically same-day or next-business-day.
 Virtual care is appropriate for routine and minor concerns; it is not a replacement for a long-term family doctor relationship.

 Limitations of Virtual Care — When You Still Need In-Person

 Virtual care is not a substitute for every clinical scenario, and being honest about its limits is part of practising responsibly.
 A camera and a telephone cannot replace a stethoscope, a physical exam, or a properly equipped procedure room.
-Provincial colleges (CPSA, CPSO, CPSBC, CPSS, CMQ in Quebec) all require that physicians redirect patients to in-person care when symptoms warrant it.
+Provincial colleges (,, CMQ in Quebec) all require that doctors redirect patients to in-person care when symptoms warrant it.
 Use virtual care for routine, low-acuity concerns; seek in-person assessment, walk-in clinics, urgent care, or emergency services for the situations below.

 - Any chest pain, shortness of breath, or symptoms suggesting heart attack or stroke — call 9-1-1 immediately.